intersystems-community/fhir-terminology-service/README.md

 You are about to create metadata set 'HL7v40terminology'.
 Proceed?[no] (y/n): yes ...
 ```
-7. Create a new FHIR endpoint based on the new metadata set and your custom strategy class ([Sample.iscru.fhir.fts.SimpleStrategy](../main/samples/cls/Sample/iscru/fhir/fts/SimpleStrategy.cls) is shown below as a custom strategy class):
+7. Create a new FHIR endpoint based on the new metadata set and your custom strategy class (or on [Sample.iscru.fhir.fts.SimpleStrategy](../main/samples/cls/Sample/iscru/fhir/fts/SimpleStrategy.cls)):
 ```
 What do you want to do?
   0)  Quit